farazalam2017/bootstrap-demo/README.md

 ## About website
 > This website is made with the help of...
 >> ...
 Brad traversy...
-> > > ...honour of "Traversy media" you tube channel.
+> > > ...owner of "Traversy media" you tube channel.
 ---